jk-coding/SpringBoot-examples/README.md

 # SpringBoot-examples

-The rpository contains a couple of simple services based on SpringBoot.
+The repository contains a couple of simple services based on SpringBoot.